kdv123/textpredict/examples/README.md

 Files:
-    comm_case_dev.txt           COMM set of sentences written in response to hypothetical communication situations: https://www.tandfonline.com/doi/abs/10.1080/07434619912331278625 filter_comm.sh              Filter the COMM set to restrict to lowercase sentences just with a-z, apostrophe, and space. download_ngram.sh           Download some n-gram models for use in testing. eval_*.sh                   Evaluate the COMM set using a variety of different models.
+    comm_case_dev.txt           COMM set of sentences written in response to hypothetical communication situations: https://www.tandfonline.com/doi/abs/10.1080/07434619912331278625 filter_comm.sh              Filter the COMM set to restrict to lowercase sentences just with a-z, apostrophe, and space. download_ngram.sh           Download n-gram models for use in testing. eval_*.sh                   Evaluate the COMM set using a variety of different models.

 **** Some preliminary prep ****